-LPEA sends student to Cooperative Youth Leadership Camp
+LPEA seeking applicants for Cooperative Youth Leadership Camp

-(L-R) Kale Hall, Emily Cole, Britton Brewer, Madilyn Hankins and Justus Logan traveled to Steamboat Springs, Colorado to attend the Colorado Electric Education Institute’s Cooperative Youth Leadership Camp.
+(L-R) Kale Hall, Emily Cole, Britton Brewer, Madilyn Hankins and Justus Logan traveled to Steamboat Springs, Colorado to attend the Colorado Electric Education Institute’s Cooperative Youth Leadership Camp in 2018.
 The delegates were sponsored by La Plata Electric Association, Inc. and Empire Electric Association, Inc.

-“It’s not just another camp,” said Lonnie Tucker, LPEA communications coordinator.
+“It’s not just another camp,” said Lonnie Tucker, LPEA communications coordinator handling the local application process.
 “This is an experience that will help students build for their future and help them gain valuable leadership and interpersonal relationship skills that will benefit them in an increasingly competitive world.”

 “As part of our commitment to community, LPEA, in partnership with our trade association, the Colorado Rural Electric Association, hopes to help young people from those areas served by rural electric cooperatives gain a competitive edge,” said Mike Dreyspring, LPEA CEO.
 “The camp is a hands-on, learn by doing effort.
 Experiences like this truly help those participants who apply themselves achieve greater confidence and leadership abilities that will benefit them in the future.”

-LPEA, a Touchstone Energy Cooperative established in 1939, provides to its more than 30,000 members, with in excess of 42,000 meters, safe, reliable electricity at the lowest reasonable cost, while being environmentally responsible.
-For additional information, contact LPEA at 970.247.5786 or visit www.lpea.coop.
+LPEA, a Touchstone Energy Cooperative celebrating 80 years in 2019, provides to its more than 30,000 members, with in excess of 42,000 meters, safe, reliable electricity at the lowest reasonable cost, while being environmentally responsible.
+For additional information, contact LPEA at 970.247.5786 or visit www.lpea.coop